Pierre Palmade: Car accident, health and legal issues

-On 10 February 2023, Palmade was responsible for causing a car accident, colliding head-on with another vehicle travelling on the other lane near Villiers-en-Bière in the south of Seine-et-Marne.
-Palmade was sent to the hospital in critical condition at the Kremlin-Bicêtre's hospital but recovered the next day, and his life was no longer in danger.
-The other car was carrying a pregnant woman, her brother-in-law, the driver of the vehicle, and his six-year-old child.
-Due to trauma of the accident, the 27-year-old woman was taken to the hospital, where she had an emergency caesarean section.
-Her seven-months old baby died.
+On 10 February 2023, Palmade was involved in a car accident, colliding head-on with another vehicle travelling on the other lane near Villiers-en-Bière in the south of Seine-et-Marne.
+Palmade was driving one of the vehicles, while the man who was driving the other vehicle was with his six-year-old son and his pregnant sister-in-law; all were seriously injured.
+Palmade was sent in critical condition to Bicêtre Hospital, but recovered the next day.
+Due to trauma of the accident, the female victim, who was more than six months pregnant, was taken to the hospital, where she had an emergency caesarean section which eventually resulted in the death of her baby.